ShaunakSensarma/ShaunakSensarma/README.md

 ### Hi there 👋

+Currently, I am working as an R&D Intern at Hewlett Packard Enterprise(HPE).
+My main areas of interest lies in Cloud Computing, Full Stack Development and Data Mining.
+I am a student of Computer Science Engineering at VIT Vellore.

 - 🔭 I’m currently working on DevOps and Cloud Computing.
 - 🌱 I’m currently learning Golang, Docker, Kubernetes and CircleCI.
 <!--